AdedoyinKups/user-dashboard-jsonplaceholder/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Features include Data Fetching, Clean UI, Search Functionality, Responsive Design, Debounced Search Output, Page pagination, Aria labels
+Features include Data Fetching with Axios library, Clean UI, Search Functionality, Responsive Design, Debounced Search Output, Page pagination, Aria labels